KarelCemus/play-redis/README.md

 The Play discourages disabling modules within the library thus it lefts it up to developers to disable EhCache and enable Redis manually.
 This also allows you to use EhCache in your *dev* environment and redis in *production*.
 Nevertheless, this module **replaces** the EHCache and it is not intended to use both implementations along.

-By default, the library **enables only synchronous** implementation.
-The asynchronous version must be enabled manually in the configuration file.